CodeYourFuture/JavaScript-Core-1-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Davood Khoshnood
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Davood

 # Homework Details

-- Module:
+- Module: JavaScript
-- Week:
+- Week: 1

 # Notes

 - What did you find easy?
+  All of them were easy.

 - What did you find hard?
+  Nothing.

 - What do you still not understand?
+  First time as usual I confused about all questions I must answered.
+It wasn't clear.

 - Any other notes?